Distance#

 installed#

-installed returns a Boolean indicating whether the Distance Sensor is connected to the Brain.
+installed returns whether the Distance Sensor is installed and connected.

 Usage: